 Why Does My Side Hurt When I Run?

 What causes this pain?
 Can it be prevented?
-Am I hurting myself if I trying to push past the pain?
-Is it really physical or mostly mental?
+Am I hurting myself if I am trying to push past the pain?
+Is it physical or primarily mental?

 What Causes Side Stitches

 First, know you are not alone.
 Side stitches are much more common in athletes who participate in sustained cardiovascular activity such as running.
 Some research points to a diaphragm spasm causing the pain.

 Since your diaphragm is so important in breathing and seeing that activities such as running often bring us experiencing shortness of breath, it stands to reason that when we tax our breathing, this could cause some discomfort.

 This is a reason why new runners and those amping up their speed and/or distance are often more susceptible to this side pain.

 Eating a heavy meal prior to running causes side stitches in some people.
 If you experience side aches and are eating directly before eating, try moving that meal.

 Another thing you could try is to eat less before running.
 If you are a morning runner, this may be easier to accomplish than if you run other times of the day.

 Fluids cause problems for some runners, also.
 It is often a delicate balance between choosing to hydrate and taking in too much.

 In particular, sugary beverages are more likely to cause side aches for some athletes.
 Particularly if you are not running long distances, water may be the best choice.